efeelize/eng/bec/record/phase_1/Day_50.md

 - that's true.

 ### how
-- look into some of the franchise firm's information,like its fiancial statement,because it can show whether the franchise firm is makeing profits or not,in other words,whether the firm is doing well or poorly.
+- look into some of the franchise firm's information,like its fiancial statement, because it can show whether the franchise firm is makeing profits or not, in other words,whether the firm is doing well or poorly.
-- look into the franchise fee:how much does the firm charge to the buyer?is the fee too high compared to other franchise firms?
+- look into the franchise fee:how much does the firm charge to the buyer? is the fee too high compared to other franchise firms?
 - whether the franchise firm has a nationally or regionally well-know name.